srushtisoni08/To-Do-List/README.md

 3.Organized Interface
 -Tasks and completed tasks are displayed in separate sections for clarity.
 ## Tech Stack
--Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript

--Styling: Custom CSS for gradient backgrounds and responsive UI.
+Styling: Custom CSS for gradient backgrounds and responsive UI.

 ## License
 This project is licensed under the MIT License.